 In our global village, we are richer for experiencing what lies outside of our backyard.
-With this much information, it is sometimes overwhelming and we may look for a shortcut.
+We are spoiled for choices and connection if we want it.
+With this much information, though, it is sometimes overwhelming and we may look for a shortcut.
 This is what jumping on the bandwagon is about.
 What if it’s jumping off the bandwagon that will enhance our health and help us find true fulfillment?

 There are two somewhat similar sayings – “falling off the wagon” and “jumping on the bandwagon” – which have left people scratching their heads.
 If someone breaks their sobriety vow and starts drinking, are they on or off the wagon?
 And is the wagon the same as the bandwagon?